getsentry/breakpad-tools/README.md

 contains a slightly different version customized to the platform.
 Breakpad has broken their own build files (especially on macOS) quite frequently, so this is the most stable approach.

+The Windows build uses `msbuild` instead of a makefile.
+It currently does not generate the client library and symbols folders.

 The breakpad submodule has been updated last on `2018-01-09`.
 Future updates might require changes to the makefiles.